yiuc/starbot/guide/GUIDE.md

 ### Adding the Heroku Button to the repo

-The last thing we must do before people can begin deploying Starbot with the Heroku Button, is to add it to the projects `README.md`:
+The last thing we must do before people can begin deploying Starbot with the Heroku Button, is to add it to the project's `README.md`:

 ```
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)